 Darker coloured rosés are the perfect wines to bridge late summer and early autumn.
 Intense yet refreshing, they still evoke a sense of laidback enjoyment but can also handle heavier meals and chillier evenings.

-As days get shorter and late summer nostalgia weaves into the appeal of longer evenings and richer meals, darker rosés are some of the best transitional wines.
+With the autumn equinox on the horizon on 22 September, days are getting shorter and late summer nostalgia weaves into the appeal of longer evenings and richer meals.
+Darker rosés are some of the best transitional wines for this period.

 As we enjoy the last of the season’s barbecues and garden parties, these deep-hued pours are best enjoyed alongside some nibbles and served slightly less chilled than their paler counterparts.